What is Facial Fat Grafting or Autologous Fat Transfer?

 - Some patients may use a combination of fat transfer and other types of temporary injectable fillers to get the rejuvenating effects they are seeking

-Ask your Specialist about ALL of your options – Surgeons such as our leading Facial Surgery experts Dr Doug McManamny, Dr Richard Maxwell, Dr Tom Robbins and Dr Geoff Barnett (and Eyelid Surgeon Dr Benjamin Burt) may be able to recommend a combination of procedures to give you long-lasting yet natural-looking facial rejuvenation and scar minimisation results.
+Ask your Surgeon about ALL of your options – Surgeons such as our leading Facial Surgery experts Dr Doug McManamny, Dr Richard Maxwell, Dr Tom Robbins and Dr Geoff Barnett (and Eyelid Surgeon Dr Benjamin Burt) may be able to recommend a combination of procedures to give you long-lasting yet natural-looking facial rejuvenation and scar minimisation results.

 Fat Graft survival rates vary.